AkdeBoss/AndroidChallenge2/README.md

 Indeed it was a paradigm shift, also exciting, coz its new and you have to constantly doubt the canary (which doesnt sing all that too well...) and forcequit/restart to even run the simplest of tasks (OH! the horror!!!), when i asked the elders for help, there was no help, googling problems wont always provide the solution, there was no one....(using it yet).

 Finally after much efforts and wows, I present you....
-MY SUBMISSION to the challenge... vola!!!!!!
+MY SUBMISSION to the challenge...

 ## :camera_flash: Screenshots